jpollard-cs/alexa-movie-and-tv-info/readme.md

 or you can just say the name of the tv show or movie when prompted

 also note you may need to use a name like `media info` for your invocation as it seems `movie info` is already an Alexa skill (perhaps unsurprising considering Amazon owns IMDB)

+to learn more about writing and deploying your own Alexa skill, this is a great starting point: https://github.com/bignerdranch/alexa-airportinfo